tmhglnd/av-toolbox/README.md

 - **av.movie~** - The jit.movie~ object with extras.
 Loads begin and end of the movie in the RAM for seamless looping.

+- **av.movieplay~** - The jit.movie object that can be controlled with an audio signal similar to the play~ object.
+Combine movieplay~ with play~ for audiorate playback of sound together with movie.

 - **av.sync~** - A short burst of noise combined with a white flash on a videoplane.
 Useful to synchronize a separate visuals and sound recording when editting.

 - **av.testpattern** - Display a testpattern image on a layer.
 Useful during mapping of a projector.